nnmfnwl7/dxmakerbot/README.md

 --taker         | asset being bought (default=LTC)
---makeraddress  | trading address of asset being sold (default=None) --takeraddress  | trading address of asset being bought (default=None)
+--makeraddress  | trading address of asset being sold (default=None) --takeraddress  | trading address of asset being bought (default=None) --address_only  | limit bot to use and compute funds only from maker and taker address(default=False disabled)

 ### basic configuration arguments
 -----------------------------------
 Flag                  | Description
 ----------------------|------------
+--sell_type           | <float> number between -1 and 1. -1 means maximum exponential to 0 means linear to 1 means maximum logarithmic.
+Recommended middle range log and exp values are 0.8 and -0.45 (default=0 linear)
---sellstart           | size of first order or random from range sellstart and sellend (default=0.001) --sellstartmin        | minimum acceptable size of first order.
+--sell_size_asset     | size of orders are set in specific asset instead of maker (default=--maker) --sellstart           | size of first order or random from range sellstart and sellend (default=0.001) --sellstartmin        | minimum acceptable size of first order.
 If this is configured and there is not enough balance to create first order at <sellstart> size, order will be created at maximum possible size between <sellstart> and <sellstartmin>. (default=0 disabled)
 --sellend             | size of last order or random from range sellstart and sellend  (default=0.001)